-Bayes nets give us a way to simulate robots.
-We will view simulation as drawing samples from a structured probability distribution.
-The probability distribution can be viewed as a stochastic world model, by describing how sensors reflect state, and how actions affect the state.
+We generalize Markov chains to Bayes nets, which gives us a way to simulate robots complete with sensor observations.
+We will view simulation as drawing samples from a structured probability distribution, described by bayes nets.
+The probability distribution can be viewed as a stochastic world model, by describing how actions affect the state, and how how sensors reflect state.